LAST UPDATED: SEPTEMBER 24, 2019

 iScout can be accessed via a web browser or through one of the free mobile apps:

 iScout is a cloud-based application hosted on Amazon AWS. iScout is not available as a stand-alone application to be hosted and run directly within a client's own data center.

-iScout database systems are backed up hourly, transfered securely to an AWS region 2,000 miles away (US West 2) from the primary storage, and stored under AES-256 encryption at 99.999999999% durability.
+iScout database systems are backed up several times per day, transferred securely to an AWS region 2,000 miles away (US West 2) from the primary storage, and stored under AES-256 encryption at 99.999999999% durability.
 Databases are also backed up by the database provider PAAS.